ElectricityAuthority/tracing/README.md

 This repository contains code to run the power flow tracing routine that is used as part of the Electricity Authority's proposed Transmission Pricing Methodology (TPM).

-Transmission asset usage can be determined using power flow tracing and used in the Market Design of a Transmission Pricing Methodology.
-In this case, it is being used in determining those assets that could be considered "deep" connection assets.
+Transmission asset usage can be determined using power flow tracing.
+It is used here as part of the Market Design of a Transmission Pricing Methodology.
+In this case, it is being used in determining those assets that could be considered "deeper" connection assets.
 I.e., those assets that are shared among only a few participants.

 ## Inputs: